ProHen9/cookie-clicker/README.md

 [🌐website](https://cookie.henri.gg)
 ---
 ### How to cheat:
 I implemented a method, where you can change a number and cheat.
-I used the
+I used the useState method where you can change a number and start a higher count.
 ```js
 import {useState} from "react"
 const [counter, setCounter] = useState<number>(0) // <= change the value in the function, to start at a higher number